markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 }
 ```

-This blog is deployed on top of Tomcat, but Curacao works with [Jetty](http://www.eclipse.org/jetty/), [Resin](http://www.caucho.com/resin-web-server/), and [Undertow](http://undertow.io/).
+This blog is deployed on Tomcat, but Curacao works with [Jetty](http://www.eclipse.org/jetty/), [Resin](http://www.caucho.com/resin-web-server/), and [Undertow](http://undertow.io/) too.

 ### Caching with Apache's `mod_cache`

 No web-service would be complete without some reasonable level of caching.
 For that, I turned to Apache's [mod_cache](http://httpd.apache.org/docs/current/mod/mod_cache.html).
 I'm already running Tomcat behind Apache's [mod_proxy_ajp](http://httpd.apache.org/docs/current/mod/mod_proxy_ajp.html) so configuring [mod_cache](http://httpd.apache.org/docs/current/mod/mod_cache.html) in conjunction with [mod_expires](http://httpd.apache.org/docs/current/mod/mod_expires.html) was trivial.

-First, here's my `mod_expires` configuration that manages the `Expires` HTTP response header on most "static" resources:
+First, `mod_expires` is in charge of setting an appropriate `Expires` HTTP response header on each response.
+This is important for `mod_cache` given it keys on the `Expires` header to identify what resources it can/should cache, and for how long.
+Here's my `mod_expires` configuration within Apache:

 ```
 ExpiresActive On

+## Default expiry is 5-minutes.
 ExpiresDefault "access plus 5 minutes"

+## Static content, images, fonts, etc. cache for 1-hour.
 ExpiresByType image/jpeg "access plus 1 hour"
 ExpiresByType image/png "access plus 1 hour"
 ExpiresByType image/x-icon "access plus 1 hour"
 ExpiresByType application/font-woff "access plus 1 hour"
 ExpiresByType application/x-font-ttf "access plus 1 hour"

-## For Atom/RSS feed
+## For Atom/RSS feed, and XML sitemap.
 ExpiresByType text/xml "access plus 1 hour"

-## For robots.txt
+## For robots.txt caching.
 ExpiresByType text/plain "access plus 1 hour"
 ```

 The caching of images, fonts, and dynamic resources like `atom.xml` and `robots.txt` are slightly more aggressive given they rarely change and are requested more often by crawlers and bots.

-For actual cached content, I configured a large [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) mounted at `/mem` to host any `mod_cache` managed content:
+To hold cached content, I configured a large [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) mounted at `/mem` for `mod_cache`:

 ```
 CacheRoot /mem
 CacheEnable disk /

+## The default duration to cache a document when no expiry date is specified.
 CacheDefaultExpire 300
+## The maximum time in seconds to cache a document.
+CacheMaxExpire 300

 CacheIgnoreNoLastMod On
 CacheIgnoreCacheControl On
-CacheMaxExpire 300

-## 100 MB
+## The maximum size (in bytes) of a document to be placed in the cache.
 CacheMaxFileSize 104857600

 ## NOTE: CacheDirLevels * CacheDirLength must not be > 20